top of page

 Figma

-Overall Problem Space
+❓ Overall Problem Space

-According to a study published in the American Journal of Agricultural Economics, US households waste about ⅓ of the food purchased every year.
 Especially with the rise of COVID and stay at home regulations, more people are cooking at home.
 As the days go on, it gets harder and harder to think of good recipes that are delicious, not repetitive or wasteful.

-Keep in mind, according to Feeding America, 108 billion pounds of food is wasted in the United States yearly.
+According to Feeding America, 108 billion pounds of food is wasted in the United States yearly.
 That's about 130 billion meals and more than $408 billion in food thrown away each year.
 Nearly 40% of all food in America is wasted.
 That's a lot of food!

 Based off the ingredients that users have in their pantry and the closest expiration dates, HomeCooked produces tailored recipes that help users find things to cook quickly, easily, and without waste.